graveyard233/LLogUtil/README.md

 For example:

-Add a report interceptor(send logs to Remote after how many logs being print, just use your imagination)
+Add a report interceptor(send logs to Remote after how many logs being print, just use our imagination)

 And use `addInterceptor(interceptor: Interceptor<T>)` to expand your LLog.